 She sticks to her purpose, strives for balance and underlines the importance of open discussions to reach clarity.
 Our Head of Sustainability Vanessa Butani shared her own career experiences with a...

-Electrolux has been recognized for sustainability leadership by CDP, securing a place on its “A List” for tackling water security and an A- score for its work with climate change.
+Electrolux has been recognized for sustainability leadership by CDP, by securing a "double A” score for tackling climate change and water security for the second year in a row.
 External...

 Electrolux has signed a €250 million loan with the European Investment Bank (EIB) to support research, development and innovation (RDI) on more energy-efficient household appliances.
 Electrolux...